 Pennsylvania had a mixed bag of big gambling news this week.

-Live poker remains unlikely to resume anytime soon even as one card room closed permanently.
+Live poker remains unlikely to resume anytime soon, and one card room closed permanently.

 An unlicensed slot casino hidden in plain sight was raided and closed, netting 57 illegal machines and more than $67,000 in cash.